 “The internal processes we piloted were oftentimes dependent on individual Marketers, BDRs, and Sales telling us via logging info in Salesforce in a certain way in order to surface these moves,” shares Kory.

-Thankfully though, they tried out UserGems for champion tracking, which let Mimecast automate pipeline generation, helping them bring in 276 sales opportunities worth over $18M in pipeline.
+They switched to UserGems for champion tracking, which let Mimecast automate pipeline generation, helping them bring in 276 sales opportunities worth over $18M in pipeline.

 In fact, as Mimecast adopted UserGems, they ran a data test and found that UserGems surfaced 10-20x more movers than any earlier technologies could surface.